Enn Tarvel: Early life and education

 Enn Tarvel was born in the village of Metsiku, where he also grew up, the son of Valdek Tarvel (né Treiberg; 1882–?) and Emilie Tarvel (née Kuulberg; 1896–?).
 His uncle was the historian Peeter Tarvel.
 He attended the seven-year school in Annikvere and Rakvere Estonian High School (later renamed Rakvere High School No. 1), where he graduated in 1950 with a silver medal.
 He then started studying at Tartu State University's Faculty of History and Languages, and he graduated from the university in 1955 in general history.

-His thesis was on the history of England.
+Tarvel's thesis was on the history of England.
 He then worked at the Inter-District Local History Museum in Tartu and also gave lectures at Tartu State University.
 In 1957, he enrolled in a graduate program in Tallinn, and in 1961 he defended his thesis in history on the relations between the Estonian peasantry and the state estates during the Polish era, broadly discussing the entire Polish era in Estonia in the 16th and 17th centuries.
 The Russian translation of his thesis was published as a separate book in 1965 (with 1964 printed on the title page).
 In 1962, he began writing a doctoral dissertation on peasant taxation and land use, which he defended in 1971.
 His dissertation was published as a book in 1972 under the title Adramaa: Eesti talurahva maakasutuse ja maksustuse alused 13.–19. sajandil (Adramaa: The Foundations of Estonian Peasant Land Use and Taxation in the Thirteenth to Nineteenth Centuries).